 - 4. The Clamp Foot should fully extend quickly.
 Remove the external air supply and the Clamp Foot should fully retract quickly. - If both clamp actions are smooth and quick the Clamp Cylinder is operating properly.
-Continue troubleshooting the Clamp Cylinder Air Line, the Pilot Valve and the Clamp Solenoid.
+Continue troubleshooting the Clamp Cylinder Air Line, the Pilot Valve (on Mead solenoid machines) and the Clamp Solenoid.
 See Fig 5.